From-Later/from-later-web/README.md

 #### 5. Commit and push your changes to trigger a build

 Vercel will automatically build and publish any commits pushed to the `main` branch on Github.
-So to publish your new blog post, you simply push your changes to the `main` branch and wait for the build to finish.
+So to publish your new blog post, you simply save your commit and push your changes to the `main` branch and wait for the build to finish.

 ### How to update the Team page